 The Daintree Rainforest is home to thousands of species of birds and other wildlife including 30% of Australia’s frog, reptile, and marsupial species in Australia, 65% of the country’s bat and butterfly species as well as 18% of all bird species.
 12,000 insect species can also be found right here in the Daintree Rainforest.

-Conserving biodiversity means protecting and preserving rainforest landscapes, species populations, genes, and interactions.
+Conserving biodiversity means protecting and preserving rainforest landscapes, plant and wildlife populations, genes, and interactions.

-Rainforests support an incredible range of plants and animals.
+Rainforests support an incredible range of plants and wildlife.
 Species interactions contribute significantly to the health of the rainforest ecosystem and its resilience.
 Therefore, protecting species and their habitats preserves biodiversity.

-Disturbance and destruction of the rainforest environment caused by development, clearing, and introduced species places stress on rainforest ecosystems and undermines their delicate balance.
-The result is that an increasing number of rainforest communities, plants, and animal species are being listed as threatened, endangered, or critically endangered.
+Disturbance and destruction of the rainforest environment caused by clearing and introduced species places stress on rainforest ecosystems and undermines their delicate balance.
+The result is that an increasing number of rainforest communities, plants, and wildlife species are being listed as threatened, endangered, or critically endangered.

 Stay in the loop

 Sign up and we’ll keep you posted with the latest news on Rainforest Rescue’s work preserving a vast biodiversity of plants and wildlife in our rainforests.